 As prevention practitioners, there are many ways to use enforcement to strengthen prevention programs.
 For example:

 - Educate policymakers and law enforcement agencies about the proven effectiveness of enforcement.

-- Generate public understanding of—and support for—the need to enact and enforce youth drug and alcohol laws.
+- Generate public understanding of—and support for—the need to enforce youth drug and alcohol laws.

 - Collaborate with businesses, law enforcement, and the criminal justice system to ensure that youth alcohol, tobacco, and drug use are taken seriously and that the laws are understood and enforced.